amirhakim/friendOs/README.md

 ## Intro

-I hope that the projects that you work on are as fun as this!
+I hope that the projects that you work on, are as fun as this!

 ## TODO